-Some special graph operations are shortest_path, circle, and voronoi_node/voronoi_dist.
+Some special graph operations are shortest_path and circle.
 Given a graph G and nodes v and w in it, shortest_path returns (one of) the shortest path(s) from v to w.
 The operation is parameterized by a function assigning a numeric value to an edge.
 So one can determine shortest paths with respect to the number of edges in a path, the geometric distance or the traveling time in a highway network, or some function combining distance and slope of street sections when planning a bicycle trip.
 The circle operation, applied to a graph G, a node v in it, and some number d determines a subgraph in a "circle of radius d" around v where the radius is measured in terms of distance on the network which is again determined by a parameter function assigning values to edges.
 One can, for example, determine a part of a street network that can be reached from a given city within a specified traveling time, or just retrieve all the neighbours of a node in a graph (by assigning 1 to each edge and giving a radius of 1).
-The operations voronoi_node and voronoi_diagram w.r.t. to a set of nodes $K = \{v_1, ..., v_k\} \subseteq N$ (called voronoi nodes) can be viewed as a mapping $V: N \to K$, such that all nodes w in N (that are reachable from any node v_i) are nearer to V(w) than to any other node in K. Here, "nearer" is meant with respect to the distance of the shortest paths defined by the parameter function on edges.
-The operation voronoi_node computes just this mapping, and voronoi_dist yields a mapping recording for each node w the length of the shortest path to V(w).
-The graph Voronoi diagram supports a great many queries, including nearest facilities, closest pairs, collision-free moving, anti-centers, and furthest points (examples will be given shortly).
 Note that there are efficient implementations for all of these operations; they are sketched below.